morph-labs/morph-python-sdk/README.md

 # Start a new instance from snapshot
 morphcloud instance start <snapshot-id> [--json]

+# Pause an instance (suspends the instance and saves its state in a new snapshot)
+morphcloud instance pause <instance-id>

+# Resume a paused instance
+morphcloud instance resume <instance-id>

 # Stop an instance
 morphcloud instance stop <instance-id>